4FunkE/progressive-editor-funk19/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

+build a text editor that runs in the browser.
+The app will be a single-page application that meets the PWA criteria.
+Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The application will also function offline.

+I start with an existing application and implement methods for getting and storing data to an IndexedDB database.
+You will use a package called idb, which is a lightweight wrapper around the IndexedDB API.
+It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?